Accademia dei Lincei: First Accademia

 The goal was nothing less than the assembly of modern science reflected on the method of observation: the church of knowledge.
 The Academy was to possess in each quarter of the global communes with adequate endowments to retain membership.
 These communes were complete with libraries, laboratories, museums, printing presses, and botanical gardens.
-Members frequently wrote letters around their observations.
-The Lyncæis denounced marriage as a mollis and effeminata requies.
+Members frequently wrote letters about their observations.
+The Lyncæis denounced marriage as a "mollis et effeminata requies" (i.e. a soft and feminine rest) which would pose an "obstacle to a life of research".
 Membership was banned to monks.
 Members were ordered to "penetrate into the interior of things in order to know the causes and operations of nature, as it is said the lynx does, which sees not only what is outside, but what is hidden within."

 Galileo was inducted to the exclusive Academy on April 25, 1611, and became its intellectual centre.
 Galileo clearly felt honoured by his association with the Academy for he adopted Galileo Galilei Linceo as his signature.
 The Academy published his works and supported him during his disputes with the Roman Inquisition.
 Among the Academy's early publications in the fields of astronomy, physics and botany were Galileo's "Letters on Sunspots" and "The Assayer", and the Tesoro Messicano describing the flora, fauna and drugs of the New World, which took decades of labour, down to 1651.
 With this publication, the first, most famous phase of the Lincei was concluded.
 The new usage of microscopy, with "references to magnification tools can be found in the works of Galileo and several Lincei, Harvey, Gassendi, Marco Aurelio Severino—who was probably also in contact with the Lincie—and Nathanial Highmore."
 Domenico Bertoloni Meli, in Mechanism, Experiment, Disease: Marcello Malpighi and Seventeenth-Century Anatomy (Johns Hopkins University Press: 2011; p.
 41).
 Microscopes were not just by the Lincei for astronomical and mathematical work, but were also used for new experimentations in anatomy, as this was the time of the rise of mechanistic anatomy, and the theories of atomism.
 Experimentation proliferated across the board.
 Cesi's own intense activity was cut short by his sudden death in 1630 at forty-five.